ese5160/a14g-final-submission-s25-t30-t800/README.md

 ### Prototype Learnings
 Building this system taught me the importance of modular design in embedded systems.
 I learned how to debug real-time I2C communication, manage FreeRTOS task timing, and design hardware-software co-optimized systems.

-If I were to rebuild this system, I would:
+If I could to rebuild this system, I would:
 Implement a unified sensor abstraction layer in firmware.
 Design a backup power regulator.
 Improve the overall system integrity.